A Guide to Thinking Critically About History

 16b.
 Too Little Focusing: Applying Broad Principles From Specific Examples

 Ex.
-1: The failure of Prohibition shows that “you can’t legislate morality.”
+1: The failure of Prohibition demonstrates that “you can’t legislate morality.”
 Isn’t this just a catchy phrase our neurons associate with the singular example that the government failed to outlaw alcohol effectively?
-Turn this around by forgetting alcohol for a moment and asking yourself whether our society has any laws (that people don’t want to overturn) that pertain to morality.
+Turn this around by forgetting alcohol for a moment and asking yourself whether our society has any laws that people don’t want to overturn or that haven’t utterly failed that pertain to morality.
 Obviously “you can’t legislate morality” is far too broad of a claim to apply to all of history and society.

 17. Framing Effect

 Ex.
 1: Andrew Jackson often comes under criticism for his Indian Removal policy, and justifiably so.
 The Trail of Tears, which occurred under his successor (Van Buren) but was a direct result of his policy, was cruel and unnecessary.
-Yet, if you pan out with the camera and take a longer view, Jackson’s Indian policies were part of an overall policy started by the Founding Fathers continuing on through Lincoln and U.S. Grant.
-Should Jackson be singled out as the president we blame Indian policy on while ignoring the topic altogether when talking about Jefferson or Lincoln?
+Yet, if you pan out with the camera and take a longer view, Jackson’s Indian policies were part of an overall policy started by the Founding Fathers continuing on through Abraham Lincoln and U.S. Grant.
+Should Jackson be singled out as the president we blame Indian policy on while ignoring the topic altogether when talking about those on Mt.
+Rushmore like Washington, Jefferson or Lincoln?

 Ex.
 2: A 2012 study at Washington University showed that 222 MBA students (45 female) who were shown prospectuses of the same company — except with some examples listing a female CEO and others a male CEO — overwhelmingly described the finances of the company being run by a female as being in worse shape.